-- 5.60 The Ministry of Housing, Communities & Local Government publish a PPG which provides guidance on how local authorities should implement the statutory duties of the Self Build and Custom Housebuilding Act 2015, which came into force on 31 October 2016. - 5.61 Although local authorities are not required to publish their self-build register, they are encouraged to publish in their AMRs headline data on the demand for self-build and custom housebuilding revealed by their register and other sources.
-Figure 27 shows the total number of people on the Council's Self-Build Register.
+5.63 MHCLG publish a PPG which provides guidance on how local authorities should implement the statutory duties of the Self Build and Custom Housebuilding Act 2015, which came into force on 31 October 2016.
+Although local authorities are not required to publish their selfbuild register, they are encouraged to publish in their AMRs headline data on the demand for self-build and custom housebuilding revealed by their register and other sources.
+Figure 29 shows the total number of people on the Council's Self-Build Register.

-Figure 27: Number of interested individuals and associations for Self-Build in Gosport (at April 2020)
+Figure 29: Number of interested individuals and associations for Self-Build in Gosport (at 1 April 2021)

-Number of interested individuals 39 Number of associations 0
+Number of interested individuals 43 Number of associations 0